3,4-Methylenedioxyphentermine

-3,4-Methylenedioxyphentermine (MDPH) is a psychoactive drug of the amphetamine family.
+MDPH, also known as 3,4-methylenedioxyphentermine or as α-methyl-MDA, is a psychoactive drug of the amphetamine family.
 MDPH was first synthesized by Alexander Shulgin.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of MDPH.

 Use and effects

-In his book PiHKAL (Phenethylamines i Have Known And Loved), the dose range is listed as 160–240 mg, and the duration as 3 to 5 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MDPH's dose as 160 to 240 mg orally and its duration as 3 to 5 hours.
 MDPH's effects are very similar to those of MDA: they both are smooth and "stoning," and do not cause any visuals.
 They also alter dreams and dream patterns.
 But it is said to have none of the magic of MDMA.
 Shulgin describes MDPH as a promoter; it promotes the effects of other drugs, similarly to 2C-D.

 Chemistry

 Synthesis

 The chemical synthesis of MDPH has been described.

 Analogues

 The N-methyl derivative, 3,4-methylenedioxy-N-methylphentermine (MDMPH), has been described by Shulgin as lacking MDMA-like effects.
 Accordingly, MDMPH, as well as MDPH, were found to be inactive as serotonin releasing agents in vitro.